-The Youth to Adult Service is a 15-month pilot, commissioned by the Mayor’s Office for Policing and Crime (MOPAC).
+The Youth to Adult Service is commissioned by the Mayor’s Office for Policing and Crime (MOPAC).
 The service is led by East London NHS Foundation Trust (ELFT) and it is a partnership between ELFT, Together, London Pathways Partnership (LPP) and Rights and Equalities in Newham (REIN).

-The service is co-located in Newham probation and delivers therapeutic, psychological and psychiatric interventions to young adults and will embed psychologically informed practice across the hub, with an emphasis on trauma informed care.
-Young black and Muslim men and women are significantly represented in the hub and our staff require a high level of cultural competence and sensitivity to issues relevant to young minority groups.
+The service is co-located in Newham probation and delivers therapeutic, psychological and psychiatric interventions to young adults and embeds psychologically informed practice across the hub, with an emphasis on trauma informed care.
+Young Black and Muslim men and women are significantly represented in the hub and our staff require a high level of cultural competence and sensitivity to issues relevant to young minority groups.